Published On: Jul 18 2011 01:10:06 PM CDTUpdated On: Jun 25 2015 11:38:58 AM CDT

-It's been 25 years since the TV show "Saved by the Bell" premiered on Aug.
-20, 1989.
-Click on to find out what the show's stars are up to today.

-Mark-Paul Gosselaar played Zachary "Zack" Morris, the camera-addressing, scheming protagonist of most episodes.

-Final draft — It's been 25 years since the TV show "Saved by the Bell" premiered on Aug.
-20, 1989.
+It's been more than 25 years since the TV show "Saved by the Bell" premiered in August 1989.
 Click on to find out what the show's stars are up to today.

 Mark-Paul Gosselaar played Zachary "Zack" Morris, the camera-addressing, scheming protagonist of most episodes.